-What problem is the program trying to address?
+Q: What problem is the program trying to address?

-Every program will have its own problem that it is trying to address.
-It is important to be explicit about this from the outset.
-The remainder of Component 1 of the framework will be built upon this problem identification, so it is important to clearly identify and articulate it.
-It will also inform the function of the program and the expected results and outcomes.
+Every program is trying to address a specific problem that should be explicit from the outset.
+The remainder of Component 1 of the framework will be built upon this problem identification, so it is important to clearly identify and articulate it.20 It will also inform the function of the program and the expected results and outcomes.

-Some programs may broadly address the overall need for aspiring principals to develop a range of skills, knowledge and capabilities required by the Standard.
-In this case, the identified problem may be, for example, aspiring principals do not receive adequate development opportunities and experience that prepares them to successfully step into the principal role.
+Some programs address the overall need for aspiring principals to develop a range of skills, knowledge and capabilities required by the Standard.
+The identified problem may be that aspiring principals do not receive adequate development opportunities and experience to prepare them to successfully step into the principal role.

-Other programs may be, or have been, developed in response to a specific identified problem.
-For example, the problem may be that current assistant principals applying for principal roles are not appointed due to the perceived lack of management skills and experience in budget and financing, as well as leading organisational improvement and change processes.
+Other programs address a specific identified problem.
+The problem may be that assistant principals applying for principal roles are not appointed owing to their perceived lack of management skills and experience in budget and financing, as well as in leading organisational improvement and change processes.

-What are the identified leadership development needs of individual participants?
+Q: What are the identified leadership development needs of individual participants?

-Are there particular skills that all aspiring principals need to develop, related to the problem that the program is trying to address?
-For programs that serve aspiring principals as part of an education system, has the system conducted a skills or needs analysis?
+Are there particular skills that all aspiring principals need to develop related to the problem that the program is trying to address?
+For programs that serve aspiring principals within an education system, has the system conducted a skills or needs analysis?
 Does the education system want to ensure all aspiring principals have developed particular skills?
 Have aspiring principals from independent schools identified specific leadership development needs?

 The more specific the data included the better.
-Documenting these needs now will inform the appropriate evaluation measures used in Components 2, 3 and 4 of the framework.
-Data can provide baseline indicators for use throughout the framework.
+Documenting these needs now will provide baseline indicators to use in Components 2, 3 and 4 of the framework.